giantswarm/docs/src/content/advanced/access-management/iam-roles-for-service-accounts/index.md

 }
 ```

-For cross acount roles you need to create a new AWS Identity Provider (OpenID Connect) in the AWS account where the IAM role is located with the new `CLOUDFRONT_ALTERNATE_DOMAIN`.
+For cross account roles, you need to create a new AWS Identity Provider (OpenID Connect) in the AWS account where the IAM role is located with the new `CLOUDFRONT_ALTERNATE_DOMAIN`.

 ![Creating AWS Identity Provider](identity-provider.png)